-Services, supplies, implantable devices, equipment and accessories billed by any out-of-network third party vendor that are used in surgery or any operative setting unless otherwise required by law.
+Services, supplies, implantable devices, equipment and accessories billed by any out-of-network third party vendor that are used in surgery or any operative setting.
 This exclusion does not apply to services and supplies provided to a member for use in their home pursuant to a physician's prescription.